 Many construction entrepreneurs learn in their first years of business that things are relatively simple until you decide to grow your business.
-You probably started your construction business with just your own two hands and the necessary tools.
+You probably started your small construction business with just your own two hands and the necessary tools.
 Then, as you attained more clients and were able to take on bigger projects, you found your niche and wanted to see how far you could take it.
 After a few years, it became obvious that you needed to bring on extra help, learn how to do business taxes, and invest in supplies, hardware, and work vehicles.

 Now it’s time to get serious.
 You’re ready to take things to the next level, which is somewhat intimidating.
 The construction industry can be brutal, especially for young companies.
 According to the Small Business Association, about 50% of businesses fail within the first 5 years.
 Fortunately, you can learn how to combat obstacles other construction business owners have faced.
 As you prepare to grow your business, you should evaluate the risks, identify mistakes that unsuccessful businesses have made in the past, and try not to get in too far over your head without the right resources in place.